-Many press releases from Whisky PR firms come with a cocktail recipe or two.
+Many press releases from firms representing whisky brands, bars, or restaurants come with a cocktail recipe or two.
 Rather than waste the hard work of bartenders who created those recipes, we’re sharing them with the WhiskyCast community here.
 Recipes provided by whisky companies and their PR firms will be identified as such, and just because a recipe specifies a certain brand doesn’t mean you can’t use what you already have at home.

 October 3, 2012 – This recipe was created for William Grant & Sons by Kim Haasarud of Liquid Architecture:

 2 sage leaves, plus additional for garnish

 Muddle the two sage leaves with the maple syrup and lemon juice.
 Add the egg white.
 Dry shake (without ice) until the egg white is emulsified.
 Add the Bourbon.
 Top with ice and shake hard for 10 seconds.
 Strain the cocktail into a lowball glass filled with new ice.
 Garnish with the remaining sage.

 August 17, 2012 – With the London Olympics in mind, Glenfiddich U.S. brand manager Lindsay Prociw came up with this summer cocktail:

 One part Glenfiddich 12 Year Old Single Malt Scotch

 Serve in a highball glass with crushed ice

 Garnish with your dreams for your next big goal.